trussworks/Engineering-Playbook/infrasec/tutorials/atlantis.md

     Once we've merged the PR, we'll have the cert validation output value to validate the certificate in the next step.

-1. Validate the Route53 DNS records in the Commercial account using the [`aws_acm_certificate` resource](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/route53_record).
+3. Validate the Route53 DNS records in the Commercial account using the [`aws_acm_certificate_validation` resource](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/acm_certificate_validation).

 We'll need to find the `arn` to plug into the [atlantis module](https://registry.terraform.io/modules/terraform-aws-modules/atlantis/aws/latest) we'll call in the next step.
 We can find this in the console's Certificate Manager after merging the PR to add the certificate.

 <img src="https://github.com/trussworks/Engineering-Playbook/blob/3efe6ea02ed010f3db2c07921c5c8acc60406b84/infrasec/tutorials/images/atlantis_acm1.png" width="450">

+### Set up Docker 🐋

+For any project not requiring a specific type of docker implementation, we can simply [pass in the `trussworks-atlantis-ecs-image` image](https://github.com/trussworks/trussworks-atlantis-ecs-image) when we make the module call in [Step 3](#step-3-call-the-atlantis-module-).

+If we do not set the `atlantis_image` variable, we'll find `atlantis:latest` is used by default.
+This default is not recognized as updated when a new "latest" is released due to the word remaining unchanged.
+Therefore, we recommend passing in a numbered version of the Atlantis docker image to the `atlantis_image` var.

+Note that the use of Docker in tandem with Atlantis is actually optional, however both our example usage here and the Atlantis Fargate module expect it.

 ## Step 3: Call the [Atlantis module](https://registry.terraform.io/modules/terraform-aws-modules/atlantis/aws/latest) 🧜